qmlbook/qmlbook/docs/fluid/fluid.rst

 The image has a mouse area attached to it.
 If the ball is clicked the position of the ball will reset and the animation restarted.

-Let's start with an sequential animation for the two y translations first.
+Let's start with a sequential animation for the two y translations first.

 .. code-block:: js